Doncaster on heavy rain alert after Met Office issues yellow weather warning

 “There is a slight chance of power cuts and loss of other services to some homes and businesses.”

-A flood alert on the River Trent, potentially impacting homes in Misterton, West and East Stockwith, Walkeringham and Beckingham is still in place.
+A flood alert on the River Trent, potentially impacting homes in Misterton, West and East Stockwith, Walkeringham and Beckingham has now been stood down.

 Comment Guidelines